omoon/php-kansai-dialect/README.md

 # Kansai Dialect

-I transale your Japanese into Kansai Dialect.
+Translate your Japanese into Kansai Dialect.

 ## Example